 “Wait, what?
 Did you say, class?
 Developmental Psychology?
 Tessa, why are you inside my room at this hour?
 What is that uniform?”

 “Freshmen, College, BRU, BS Psych?
 Did the people in your nightmare take your memory away”, Tessa explained.
-“And you can’t remember that we have the same dorm?
+“And you can’t remember that we are in the same dorm?
 We’re roommates!
 Same classes, same schedule, same professors, and yeah, same uniform!
 So, please get up now because I don’t want to enter our first class alone.
 I know you don’t want to be late to any of your classes either!”

 Tessa grabbed Chloe from the bed and handed her their uniform, her sneakers, and her backpack.